 “Something inside of you shifted.
 What was a ‘should’ became a ‘must,’ and you’ve never gone back.
 Is there an area like that in your life that you can think of?
 Again, did you ever smoke cigarettes?
 Did you ever eat a certain way, drink a certain form of alcohol and then finally say, ‘No more,’ and you just don’t go back?
 Notice this; it doesn’t really take any willpower, anymore, because somewhere, when we make this click, when we make something a ‘must,’ we attach ourselves to it.
 It becomes part of our identity.”

-I tell people the strongest force in the whole human personality is this need to stay consistent with how we define ourselves.
+I tell people the strongest force in the whole human person is this need to stay consistent with how we define ourselves.

 “If you define yourself as somebody who is really conservative, you’re not going to be crazy and act nuts, unless you’re really drunk or something.”

-“Then you can say it’s the alcohol, when it’s really just you finally getting permission to be yourself.
+“Then you can say it’s the alcohol when it’s really just you finally getting permission to be yourself.
 The alcohol is your excuse.
 If you’re a really crazy person, you act crazy, outrageous, playful.
-You don’t act conservative because it’s not who you are.”
+You don’t act conservatively because it’s not who you are.”

 “Very often people say, ‘Well, I can’t do that.
 I’m not that kind of person.’
 I always say to people, ‘Really?
 When did you define yourself?
 I mean, really, how many years ago did you come up with what you could and couldn’t do in your life?
 How many years ago?”